This Stay-at-Home Mom Banked an Extra $1,700 Last Year. Here’s How

 A few evenings each week, the 45-year-old stay-at-home mom rounded up the four of her five kids who still live at home and shut down her home’s electrical panel.

-The family pulled open the blinds and, in the last glow of evening sunlight, played board games.
-Sometimes they propped up an already-charged laptop and huddled around to watch a movie.
-Or, in the height of summer, they’d go outside — head to the pool to find relief from the Visalia, California, heat.
+The family pulled open the blinds played board games, propped up a laptop and huddled around to watch a movie, or they’d go outside — head to the pool to find relief from the Visalia, California, heat.

 “The kids really enjoyed it — even my adult kids,” Williams says of her children, who range in age from 3 to 23.
 “I didn’t expect that.”